explodingcamera/tinywasm/README.md

 As of version `0.3.0`, TinyWasm successfully passes all the WebAssembly 1.0 tests in the [WebAssembly Test Suite](https://github.com/WebAssembly/testsuite).
 Work on the 2.0 tests is ongoing.
 This enables TinyWasm to run most WebAssembly programs, including executing TinyWasm itself compiled to WebAssembly (see [examples/wasm-rust.rs](./examples/wasm-rust.rs)).
 The results of the testsuites are available [here](https://github.com/explodingcamera/tinywasm/tree/main/crates/tinywasm/tests/generated).

 The API is still unstable and may change at any time, so you probably don't want to use it in production _yet_.
 TinyWasm isn't primarily designed for high performance; it focuses more on simplicity, size, and portability.
-More details on its performance can be found in [BENCHMARKS.md](./BENCHMARKS.md).
+Benchmarks are currently being reworked and will be available again soon.

 **Future Development**: The first major version will focus on improving the API and adding support for [WASI](https://wasi.dev/).
 While doing so, I also want to further simplify and reduce the codebase's size and improve the parser's performance.